The Chrome Cranks: History

 The Chrome Cranks enjoyed a revival of interest when, in 2007, Atavistic Records released Diabolical Boogie, a compilation prepared from rare, live and unreleased material.
 After a series of well-received reunion gigs in New York City in May 2009, the group played the Nuits Sonore festival in Lyon, France.
 The success of further New York engagements convinced the band to make a new studio album, Ain't No Lies in Blood, which was released on Thick Syrup Records (CD) and Bang!
 Records in Spain in 2012.
 Reviews were exceedingly positive, with some writers proclaiming Ain't No Lies in Blood a better effort than any of The Chrome Cranks' 1990s recordings.
 In early 2013 Bang! also released Moon in the Mountain, a long EP which combined new material with a session recorded in the UK in 1995.
-This has led to a new European tour for the formerly "defunct" band that will take place in August and September 2013.
+This has led to a new European tour for the formerly "defunct" band, that took place in August and September 2013.

-Style & Forward Influence
+Style and influence

 The Chrome Cranks are renowned for their raw, dark, and fiery live performances, and they were regarded as one of the leading acts in the 1990s punk blues movement in New York City.
 The Chrome Cranks’ singular brand of dark, unhinged punk blues has been cited as a key influence by a growing number of younger acts, such as The White Stripes and Cat Power.
 Covers of songs by The Chrome Cranks as done by other bands are relatively commonplace, and several are being assembled into a tribute album tentatively entitled Collision Blues.